By Lars Tveen the president of Danfoss Heating, originally posted on www.euractiv.com.

 In doing so, we must focus on three points:

-- Clear plan to decarbonise heating and cooling and ambitious targets to increase the share of renewable and waste heat and cold to accelerate the uptake of sustainable solutions like district energy and heat pumps;
+Clear plan to decarbonize heating and cooling and ambitious targets to increase the share of renewable and waste heat and cold to accelerate the uptake of sustainable solutions like district energy and heat pumps;

-- Strengthen a system approach that incentivises energy efficiency across the entire value chain from sustainable energy carriers, over-efficient grids, to buildings efficient in actual operation, and the use of synergies between thermal and power grids;
+Strengthen a system approach that incentivizes energy efficiency across the entire value chain from sustainable energy carriers, over-efficient grids, to buildings efficient in actual operation, and the use of synergies between thermal and power grids;

 A race we can all win